Above: notice posted in every taxi

 you are from a country where the traffic goes on the right side,

-you will want to pay special attention to this since in Hong
+you'll want to pay special attention to this since in Hong

 Kong when it comes to traffic, left is right and right is wrong!